 - Recommended content

 A travel company may want to increase the number of successful bookings are completed on their website or mobile app, or may want to increase revenue from ancillary purchases.
 To improve these metrics, they may test variations of:

-An e-commerce company might want to increase the number of completed checkouts, the average order value, or increase holiday sales.
+An e-commerce company might want to improve their customer experience, resulting in an increase in the number of completed checkouts, the average order value, or increase holiday sales.
 To accomplish this, they may A/B test: